- Perform standard CRUD operations — create agents, update configurations, view conversations

 Error schema

-Errors are returned in the following format:
+Errors are returned in the following format:code

 : A stable identifier for this error.transient